OpenKnowledgeMaps/headstart-vue/CONTRIBUTING.md

 If there is anything you don’t like, leave a comment and ask to change.
 Repeat until everything has been addressed.
 Nit picking:
 Nitpicking is when a reviewer identifies trivial and unimportant details in a pull request (like code styling issue, variables names etc), and asks the author to change them.
-Reviewers should feel comfortable giving any feedback they have on a pull request regardless of how trivial it is.
-Authors should feel equally comfortable passing on feedback that they think is trivial and inconsequential.
-Often, reviewers have an opinion about whether the feedback they are about to give is a nitpick or not.
 While not required, it can be really helpful to identify that feedback as such, for example "nit: a newline after this would be helpful".
 This helps the author understand your intention.
 If you are not sure about something, mention @somebody from the team for help in a comment.
 Once everything looks good, add an "Approve" review.
 Don’t forget to say something nice.

 Here is more information about [approving](https://help.github.com/articles/approving-a-pull-request-with-required-reviews/ ) and [mergin](https://help.github.com/articles/merging-a-pull-request/
 ).